 - Mobile Storage Devices/Media must be encrypted as explained in the Encryption Requirements standard.

 - For their protection, unattended Devices must be located in one or more of the following areas:

 - a room or other enclosed area that is locked or otherwise access-controlled; and/or

 - a locked cabinet or other fixed container such as a locked server cabinet/cage.

-- Servers containing significant quantities of High or Very High Risk Information must be hosted in UBC Datacentres that are compliant with the Physical Security of UBC Datacentres standard, or third party Servers that have an equivalent level of security because these provide the highest level of security.
+- Servers containing significant quantities of High or Very High Risk Information must be hosted in UBC Datacentres that are compliant with the Physical Security of UBC Datacentres standard, or third party datacentres that have an equivalent level of security.
 To get access to Server space in a UBC Datacentre, Users can rent space or use the EduCloud Server Service.

 - Keys or swipe cards giving access to Devices must be limited to authorized individuals.